chandanhpcic/docs/source/manual/how-tos/nginx_hosting.rst

 * This is nginx and not httpd.
 It will not care about your .htaccess files.
   Do not put secret data in unprotected directories.
 You can protect those directories by yourself, but make sure you don't forget them.
 Some application depend on this file.
-* Do not overlap nor use OPNsense directories as root
+* Do not overlap nor use Reticen8 directories as root
 * Do not upload badly maintained software.
 If your firewall gets compromised, it will become easy to compromise your hosts too.
 * All your applications run under the same user (www)